Description of the Program

 - Improvisation – for piano major

-- Guitar Harmony and Continuo Playing- for guitar major
+- Guitar Harmony and Continuo Playing- for the guitar major

-- Lute Tabulature and Intavolation Reading and Transcription Methodology – for guitar major
+- Lute Tabulature and Intavolation Reading and Transcription Methodology – for the guitar major

 - Gregorian Chant